Administrative Ruling – January 27, 2012

 5.1.
 The university may, without further notice to Users, take any action it deems necessary to protect the interests of the university and to maintain the stability, security, and operational effectiveness of its IT resources.
 Such actions may be taken at the institutional or local level, and may include, but are not limited to, scanning, sanitizing, or monitoring of stored data, network traffic, usage patterns, and other uses of its information technology, and blockade of unauthorized access to, and unauthorized uses of, its networks, systems, and data.
-Local and central institutional IT resource administrators may take such actions in regard to the resources they manage without the prior review and approval of the CIO and Director of Information Technology as long as the actions involve automated tools and not direct human inspection.
+Local and central institutional IT resource administrators may take such actions in regard to the resources they manage without the prior review and approval of the CIO as long as the actions involve automated tools and not direct human inspection.

 6.1.
 General Provisions

 6.1.1.
 Responsible authorities at all levels of the MSU IT environment will perform management tasks in a manner that is respectful of individual privacy and promotes User trust.

 188.8.131.52.
 While the university does not routinely monitor individual usage of its IT resources, the normal operation and maintenance of those resources requires the backup of data, the logging of activity, the monitoring of general usage patterns, and other such activities.
 The university may access IT resources as necessary for system maintenance, including security measures.

 184.108.40.206.
 The university’s routine operation of its IT resources may result in the creation of log files and other records about usage.
 This information is necessary to analyze trends, balance traffic, and perform other essential administrative tasks.
 The creation and analysis of this information may occur at central institutional and local levels.

 220.127.116.11.
 The university may, without further notice, use security tools and network and systems monitoring hardware and software.